simonkir/dotfiles/documentation/spectrwm.md

 The config file automatically loads a script which takes care of the screen layouting and settings, located in `~/.screenlayout/default.sh`.
 All screen layout specific commands go into this file.
 If you don't have more than one screen, just don't create the mentioned file or leave it empty.

 **Suggestion:** Use [`arandr (community)`](https://www.archlinux.org/packages/community/any/arandr/) to generate such a script.

+## Bug: Flickering Windows in Fullscreen Layout
+The issue happens when switching from another layout to the fullscreen layout (layout that all windows are maximum size).

+**Workaround:** `focus_mode = follow` should be replaced with one of the other focus modes.